 Also like refrigerators, heat pumps come in many different styles.
 Heat pumps differ mainly in how they gather and transfer heat.
 The list below goes over the main types of heat pumps:

 - Air-source heat pumps.
-These units take heat from air and move that heat into or out of your house.
+These units take heat from the air and move that heat into or out of your house.
 These units attach to the ducts in your house, just like a traditional furnace and air conditioner.

 - Ground-source heat pumps.
 These heat pumps use underground tubes filled with fluid to transfer heat.
 The liquid in the tubes captures or releases heat into the ground as it circulates through the system.